gtronset/beets-filetote/README.md

 Certain versions require changes to configurations as upgrades occur.
 Please see below for specific steps for each version.

+### `1.2.0`

+#### Default renaming of paired files now matches the track's new name

+Previously, paired files needed manual naming specification to remain paired.
+This has been updated in version `1.2.0` to automatically use the newer file name so that paired files remain paired after importing.
+That setting can be overridden as needed.
+See the section on [Pairing Renaming](#pairing-renaming) for more details.

 ### `1.0.2`